+Year ended December 31,

+2020 2019 2018

-Year ended December 31, 2019 2018 2017 Net cash provided by (used in): Operating activities \$ 144,046 \$ 310,706 \$ 222,013 Investing activities (120,393) (1,066,879) (491,529) Financing activities (40,411) 574,104 (57,142)
+Net cash (used in) provided by:

+Operating activities \$(10,534) \$ 144,046 \$ 310,706

+Investing activities (27,564) (120,393) (1,066,879)

+Financing activities 3,278 (40,411) 574,104

-Net Cash Provided by / Used in Operating Activities
+Net Cash Used in / Provided by Operating Activities

 Operating activities consist primarily of net income adjusted for certain non-cash and working capital items.
-Adjustments to net income for non-cash items include depreciation, depletion and amortization, deferred revenue, deferred income taxes, equity-based compensation and bad debt provision.
+Adjustments to net income for non-cash items include depreciation, depletion and amortization, deferred revenue, deferred income taxes, equity-based compensation and provision for credit losses.
 In addition, operating cash flows include the effect of changes in operating assets and liabilities, principally accounts receivable, inventories, prepaid expenses and other current assets, income taxes payable and receivable, accounts payable and accrued expenses.

-Net cash provided by operating activities was \$144.0 million for the year ended December 31, 2019.
-This was mainly due to a \$329.8 million net loss adjusted for non-cash items, including \$179.4 million in depreciation, depletion and amortization, \$363.8 million in goodwill and other asset impairments, \$101.7 million in deferred income taxes, \$15.9 million in equity-based compensation, \$74.9 million in deferred revenue, \$16.9 million in gain on valuation of royalty note payable, \$22.4 million in inventory step-up adjustments, \$1.6 million mainly related to the gain on sales of property, plant and equipment, and \$1.9 million in other miscellaneous non-cash items.
-Also contributing to the change was a \$33.8 million decrease in accounts receivable, an \$11.2 million decrease in inventories, an \$8.5 million decrease in prepaid expenses and other current assets, a \$1.7 million decrease in income taxes, a \$21.0 million increase in accounts payable and accrued liabilities, \$4.0 million in short-term and long-term vendor incentives, and \$5.7 million in other operating assets and liabilities.
+Net cash used in operating activities was \$10.5 million for the year ended December 31, 2020.
+This was mainly due to a \$115.1 million net loss adjusted for non-cash items, including \$155.6 million in depreciation, depletion and amortization, \$110.7 million in goodwill and other asset impairments, \$61.8 million in deferred income taxes, \$14.9 million in equity-based compensation, \$23.6 million in deferred revenue, \$8.3 million in gain on valuation of royalty note payable, \$24.0 million related to a gain on remeasurement of leases, \$2.6 million related to the gain on sales of property, plant and equipment, and \$30.8 million in other miscellaneous non-cash items.
+Also contributing to the change was a \$48.4 million decrease in accounts receivable, a \$15.2 million decrease in inventories, a \$6.2 million increase in prepaid expenses and other current assets, a \$0.2 million decrease in income taxes, an \$86.7 million decrease in accounts payable and accrued liabilities, and \$57.8 million in other operating assets and liabilities.

-Net Cash Provided by / Used in Investing Activities
+Net Cash Used in / Provided by Investing Activities